UBC-MDS/programming-in-python-for-data-science/chapters/en/module5.md

 _**Make sure you remove the hash (`#`) symbol in the coding portions of this question.
 We have commented them so that the line won't execute and you can test your code after each step.**_

-We've learned about iterating now it's time to apply this!
+We've learned about iterating , now it's time to apply this!
 We have a list that contains all elements of type `float`.
-We want to create a new list that contains the `int` values of the elements.
+We want to create a new list that casts each element to type `int`.

 Tasks:
 - Create a new empty list named `integer_list`.
-- Iterate over all the items in the list and append the `int` value of each element in `float_list`.
+- Iterate over all the items in `float_list`.
+Cast the element to data type `int` and append it to `integer_list`.
 - Display the value of `integer_list`.